 You can show your own honor towards Bono by paying a visit to his statue.

 It’s one of the top attractions in all of Palm Springs.

 His grinning, mustachioed face shows that his impact is sure to continue on into our hearts.

 Address: 155 S Palm Canyon Dr, Palm Springs, CA 92262, USA

 Some of the most beautiful parts of Palm Springs, California were tended to by Native Americans before European settlers came along.

-Visiting Indian Canyons is one of the most satisfying things to in Palm Springs.
+Visiting Indian Canyons is one of the most satisfying things to do in Palm Springs.

 This region can be a gateway to some of the greatest activities.

 Indian Canyons puts you in the immediate vicinity of unspoiled nature.